open-xchange/appsuite-middleware/documentation/components/userfeedback.md

 # Delete feedback
 After a certain amount of time, it can be necessary to delete the collected feedback data to preserve database space.
-For those purposes a REST service, [documented here](/components/middleware/http{{ site.baseurl }}/index.html?version={{ site.baseurl }}#/Userfeedback/DeleteRequest) and a CLT, [documented here]({{ site.baseurl }}/middleware/components/commandlinetools/DeleteUserFeedback.html) are available.
+For those purposes a REST service or a CLT, [documented here]({{ site.baseurl }}/middleware/components/commandlinetools/DeleteUserFeedback.html) are available.
 The data can be deleted for a context group and one feedback type at a time.
 If no information is provided, the used default values are:

 * context group : 'default'
 * feedback type : 'star-rating-v1'